House decides Nancy Pelosi’s criticism of Trump violates chamber rules

 “Every single member of this institution, Democratic and Republican, should join us in condemning the president’s racist tweets,” she said.
 “To do anything less would be a shocking rejection of our values and a shameful abdication of our oath of office to protect the American people.”

+Mrs. Pelosi told reporters after the vote that she stood by her statement.

+“I’m proud of the attention that is being called to it because what the president said was completely inappropriate against our colleagues, but not just against them, but against so many people in our country to say ‘Go back where you came from,’” the California Democrat said.

-Rep. Doug Collins, ranking member of the Judiciary Committee, called for Mrs. Pelosi’s comments to be taken down, calling them “unparliamentary.”
+Rep. Doug Collins, ranking member of the Judiciary Committee, first called for Mrs. Pelosi’s comments to be taken down, calling them “unparliamentary.”

 Mrs. Pelosi argued she had cleared her remarks with the parliamentarian before speaking.